CALL 24/7 (617) 934-8585 Free initial consultation

 If you have a criminal record that you want to seal, contact Attorney James G. DeGiacomo today for a free consultation to see if you meet the guidelines set forth in the law.
 Attorney DeGiacomo will review your situation, file the necessary paperwork, and appear with you in court.

-Call Boston DUI Defense Lawyer James G. DeGiacomo now at (617) 315-8377 for your FREE Case Evaluation.
+Call Boston Criminal Defense Lawyer James G. DeGiacomo now at (617) 315-8377 for your FREE Case Evaluation.